Japanese Curry & Curry Brick

 - 1 tablespoon chopped garlic

-- 2 tablespoons finely diced ginger
+2 tablespoons finely diced fresh ginger

 - 1 apple, peeled, cored, diced small